 Besides their ability to foster spontaneity and freedom in travel, these road trip partners can make you feel at home when you are thousands of miles away from home.
 The best camper vans will not only help you explore your country’s beauty, but you can board a ferry on it and travel abroad affordably.

 What Should You Consider When Buying a Camper Van?

 If you are a solo nomad, a mini camper will be perfect for you.
-A larger family will need to fork out a little more cash for bigger vans.
-Sizeable camper vans have more running costs than smaller ones.
+But a larger family will need to fork out a little more cash for bigger vans.
+And remember, sizeable camper vans have more running costs than smaller ones.

 Buy a Simple Van

 A camper van with all the bells and whistles might look attractive.
 But all their costs can quickly add up to a princely sum.

 Take stock of your traveling needs.
 Will you put all those over-the-top features to use if you only have time for an occasional trip?

 A safer option is to start with the basics then save up for a dream van, when you have established your Van life preferences.